General Education: Cardinal Core Requirements

 Cardinal Core Overview

-Beginning in summer 2018, all students will be required to meet the requirements of the Cardinal Core program.
+Beginning in summer 2018, all students are required to meet the requirements of the Cardinal Core program.
 Students who matriculated to the university before summer 2018 should consult with their advisors about transitioning from the previous general education program to Cardinal Core.

 The Cardinal Core program at the University of Louisville prepares students to do the advanced work needed for their baccalaureate degrees and prepares them to contribute to society throughout their lives through their professional work and civic engagement.
 The program emphasizes the development of key intellectual skills relevant to any career path: critical thinking, quantitative reasoning, effective communication, and the understanding of historical, social, and cultural diversity.